Record heat boosting wildfire risk in Pacific Northwest

 The largest is the Head fire, which is currently 0% contained and growing rapidly in strong winds.
 It has led to evacuation orders for large parts of Sisikyou County in Northern California.

-Last summer, the McKinney Fire ignited in the same area, killing four people and destroying the small town of Klamath River.
+Last summer, the McKinney Fire ignited in the same area, killing four people and destroying most of the small hamlet of Klamath River.

-Jonathan Tijerina works at Rescue Ranch in Sisikyou County, where dogs are being sheltered for people evacuating during the fire.
+Jonathan Tijerina works at Rescue Ranch in Sisikyou County, where dogs are being sheltered for people evacuating during the current fires.
 He says a few dogs have been brought to them so far, but they're expecting more as fire-sparking thunderstorms in the area in the coming days.

 Tijerina says last year the small shelter housed more than 200 dogs, and had people camping on the property as well.